apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 ADC driver with the successive approximation analog/digital converter.
 The lower-half of this driver is initialize by calling :c:func:`imxrt_adcinitialize`.

+ADC module can use either continous trigger (next conversion is started as soon as the previous is finished) or hardware trigger.
+This option is selected by IMXRT_ADCx_ETC (x = 1, 2) config option.
+If IMXRT_ADCx_ETC = -1 then continous trigger is used.
+If corresponding XBAR number is put in IMXRT_ADCx_ETC then that signal is used to trigger the ADC conversion (for example PWM signal can be used as a source).
+For PWM XBAR options please refer to PWM chapter of this documentation.

+Hardware triggering is currently limited to maximum of 8 channels.
+HW trigger is automatically disabled if there are more than 8 channels.

+DMA is currently not supported for ADC modules.

 CAN
 ---